 Spam boxes are set up to do an effective job of filtering out unwanted sales pitches and scams.
 One of the ways they do this is through monitoring for certain keywords, or “email spam words,” that are commonly used by spammers.
-If your subject line contains one of these trigger words, the message will automatically land in the spam pile, never to be seen by the recipient.
+If your subject line contains one of these trigger words, the message will automatically land in the spam box, never to be seen by the recipient.

 How to Keep Your Emails Out of the Spam Box

-As mentioned above, engagement with your audience is important, as spam filters learn to sort email based on whether the recipient clicks on or automatically deletes emails from specific senders.
+As mentioned above, engagement with your audience is important, as spam filters learn to sort emails based on whether the recipients click on or automatically delete emails from specific senders.
 With every email you create, take the “Is It For Us or For Them?” challenge and ask yourself whether the content is something that’s interesting or useful for your audience.